-For issuance of Server Certificates Sectigo conforms to the current version of the Baseline Requirements (BR) and EV Guidelines (EVG).
-For the issuance of Code Signing Certificates Sectigo conforms to the Code Signing BR.
+For issuance of Server Certificates Sectigo conforms to the latest published version of the Baseline Requirements (BR) and EV Guidelines (EVG).
+For the issuance of Code Signing Certificates Sectigo conforms to the latest published version of the Code Signing Baseline Requirements (BR).
 In the event of any inconsistency between this CPS and the other documents specified in this paragraph, those documents take precedence over this CPS.